technyon/nuki_hub/README.md

 ## Recommended ESP32 devices

 We don't recommend using the original ESP32 or ESP32-Solo1 devices because these devices experience unexpected crashes related to the (closed-source) BLE controller.<br>
-In newer models (e.g. ESP32-S3, ESP32-P4, ESP32-C3, ESP32-C5, ESP32-C6, ESP32-H2) these unexpected crashed are seen a lot less.
+In newer models (e.g. ESP32-S3, ESP32-P4, ESP32-C3, ESP32-C5, ESP32-C6, ESP32-C61, ESP32-H2) these unexpected crashed are seen a lot less.

-When buying a new device in 2025 we can only recommend the ESP32-P4 or ESP32-S3 with PSRAM (look for an ESP32-S3 with the designation N>=4 and R>=2 such as an ESP32-S3 N16R8).<br>
+When buying a new device in 2025 we recommend the ESP32-P4 or ESP32-S3 with PSRAM (look for an ESP32-S3 with the designation N>=4 and R>=2 such as an ESP32-S3 N16R8).<br>

 The ESP32-P4 with ESP32-C6 or ESP32-C5 module for BLE/WiFi is the most powerfull ESP32 in 2025.
 It supports anything the ESP32 range has to offer with the highest CPU clocks, largest flash and PSRAM, Ethernet, PoE and WiFi6 (and 5 GHZ WiFi with the C5 as co-processor).